Odrian/nixos-config/README.md

 # TODO

-* add to autostart: nekoray, telegram, discord
+* add to autostart: Throne, telegram, discord
 * support single GPU
 * make flag in settings.nix for first run
 * move all programs to home/*.nix